A Lefschetz Hyperplane Theorem for non-Archimedean Jacobians: Analytification of Morphisms with Projective Fibers

-\begin{proof} By {\cite[Theorem 1.1]{HLP14}}, $X^{an}$ and $Y^{an}$ are locally compact metrizable, and have a countable dense subset.
-Thus, by {\cite[Main Theorem]{Sma57}}, $f^{an}$ is a weak homotopy equivalence.
+\begin{proof} By Theorem \ref{HLP14T11}, $X^{an}$ and $Y^{an}$ are locally compact metrizable, and have a countable dense subset.
+Since $X$ and $Y$ are projective, $f$ is proper and therefore $f^{an}$ is proper.
+Thus, by the Vietoris-Begle-Smale mapping theorem (Theorem \ref{Sma58MainThm}), $f^{an}$ is a weak homotopy equivalence.
 Since $X^{an}$ and $Y^{an}$ have the homotopy type of a CW-complex, $f^{an}$ is a homotopy equivalence by Whitehead's theorem. \end{proof}

-{}Suppose now that $K$ does not necessarily have a countable dense subset.
+{}We no longer suppose that $K$ has a countable dense subset.